 FC Glen Rock is operated directly by the Glen Rock Soccer Club and complements the GRSC's existing suite of soccer programs.
-FCGR teams, coaches and families will enjoy a centralized team management approach which will ensure consistency in programming, player development, and family experience for all teams.
+FCGR teams, coaches and families will enjoy a centralized team management approach which will ensure consistency in programming, player development, organization, and family experience for all teams.

 FCGR offers the dependable commitment to player development, training, safety, program innovation, organization, and competitive pricing for which the Glen Rock Soccer Club is known.